-This jalapeño cheddar bread is deliciously savoury and loaded with the strong flavours of cheese and piquant chillis.
-The beer in this cheddar jalapeño bread recipe adds greater depth and flavour to the loaf.
+This jalapeño cheese bread is deliciously savoury and loaded with the strong flavours of cheese and piquant chillis.
+The beer in this cheese and jalapeño bread recipe adds greater depth and flavour to the loaf.

-If you're new to bread making but tempted by this cheesy jalapeño bread recipe then you might like to read up on my beginners tips before you get started.
+If you’re new to bread making but tempted by this cheese and jalapeño bread recipe then you might like to read up on my beginners tips before you get started.

-If you can make a basic loaf of bread then you can make this one.
-This recipe requires no special skills and it can be made by hand or using a stand mixer fitted with a dough hook.
+- This recipe requires no special skills and it can be made by hand or using a stand mixer fitted with a dough hook

 Ingredients Required

-Like most bread recipes, it is essential to use strong bread flour in this recipe for jalapeño cheddar bread.
-This protein rich flour produces a superior loaf with a great chew.
+Like most bread recipes, it is essential to use strong bread flour in this recipe for jalapeño cheese bread.
+This protein-rich flour produces a superior loaf with a great bite.

 Step By Step Instructions

-This jalapeño cheddar bread requires about 25 minutes of hands-on work, 3-4 hours for proving and 25 minutes to bake.
+This easy jalapeño cheese bread recipe requires about 25 minutes of hands-on work, 3-4 hours for proving and 25 minutes to bake.

 Step 1: Cut the chillis open, remove the seeds and dice finely.
 Fry in a little oil until soft, then set aside to cool